 Dr Ben Sharp

-I completed my PhD at the University of Warwick in 2012 under the supervision of Peter Topping.
+I completed my PhD at the University of Warwick in 2012 under the supervision of Professor Peter Topping.
 I have since held postdoctoral positions at Imperial College London and the Scuola Normale Superiore di Pisa before returning to the UK as a Warwick Zeeman lecturer.
 I have been a lecturer in Leeds since January 2018.

 Many problems in differential geometry and physics are phrased in terms of solutions to some variational problem, and most likely a system of partial differential equations.
 The main focus of my research is concerned with the analytic aspect of these problems.